onzfonz/comp227/src/content/8/en/part8a.md

 The type inference in TypeScript is pretty good but not quite perfect.
 Sometimes, you may feel like you have declared your types perfectly, but the compiler still tells you that the property does not exist or that this kind of usage is not allowed.
 In these cases, you might need to help the compiler out by doing something like an "extra" type check, but be careful with type casting and type guards.
-Using type casting or type guards, you are giving your word to the compiler that the value <i>is</i> of the type that you declare.
+Using type casting or type guards, you are giving your word to the compiler that the value ***is*** of the type that you declare.
 You might want to check out TypeScript's documentation regarding [Type Assertions](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) and [Type Guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html).

 #### Mysterious type errors